 Adding Kindness to Your Nursing Repertoire

 You can develop the skill set needed to employ kindness in your profession, and it begins by making a conscious choice to consider the needs of others.
-At UT Permian Basin, our online RN to BS in Nursing program can guide you as you become a more compassionate, capable leader.
+At UT Permian Basin, our online RN to BSN program can guide you as you become a more compassionate, capable leader.

 Our program empowers students with the leadership skills needed to consider patients’ medical and emotional needs when making decisions.
 Our course Population Public Health Clinical empowers students to perform assessments of formal and informal community systems and health care delivery systems with an emphasis on cultural diversity and the needs of individuals, families, communities, and populations, while courses like Social Determinants of Health teach students how to evaluate the way sociocultural factors impact health disparities, outcomes, and patient satisfaction, strengthening patient-nurse rapport and empathy.
 Moreover, our program is flexible and 100% online, meaning that you can earn your degree while continuing to work and care for your patients.

-If you’re interested in becoming a kinder, more compassionate nurse, enroll in UT Permian Basin’s online RN to BS in Nursing program.
+If you’re interested in becoming a kinder, more compassionate nurse, enroll in UT Permian Basin’s online RN to BSN program.
 In less than eight months after enrolling, you can graduate having gained an entirely new perspective on nursing.

-Learn more about UT Permian Basin’s online RN to BS in Nursing program.
+Learn more about UT Permian Basin’s online RN to BSN program.